AndyDKrack/TarkAndroidX/docs/pull_request.md

  - If the code does not compile (API break for instance), you have to checkout the branch and push new commits
  - Do some smoke test, depending of the library which has been upgraded

-For some reason dependabot sometimes does not upgrade some dependencies.
+For some reasons (like for instance a change in package declaration) the tool sometimes does not upgrade some dependencies.
 In this case, and when detected, the upgrade has to be done manually.

 ##### Gradle wrapper